 • How much data could I use?

-• How do I contact emergency services when abroad?
+• How do I contact the emergency services when abroad?

 Roaming means using your mobile phone while in another country.
 This could be while you are on holiday, on a work trip, or while in transit.